Charles E W Bean, Diaries, AWM38 3DRL 606/274/1 - 1918 - 1941 - Part 14

 resumed, however, in the morning of September 2nd.
 The

-Germans retreated hesitatingly, cover the retreat
+Germans retreated hesitatingly, covering the retreat

 to the Siegfried position.